 Assuming the etymology proposed by Prósper and Villar is correct and that the theonym Quangeio stands for “dog” or “canine”, that offers a world of possibilities and none in particular.
 This is so because dogs have a very long history in human cultures and thus accumulated a vast amount of uses and meanings: hunters, keepers, scavengers, guides, healers, companions and hence symbols of war, prosperity, health, safety, loyalty, friendship, death, the underworld or the journey to it.
-And if Quangeio is a canine god, which of these meanings and functions is His?
-There’s nothing that allows us to choose one or another and even the hypothetical equation with Dis Pater is on very shaky ground once you make a comparison with Sucellus – who, by the way, could also be accompanied by dogs (Green 1992: 144).
+And if Quangeio is a canine god, which of these meanings and functions is his?
+There’s nothing that allows us to choose this or that and even the hypothetical equation with Dis Pater is on very shaky ground once you make a comparison with Sucellus – who, by the way, could also be accompanied by dogs (Green 1992: 144).
 So instead of opting for one or the other, I propose a different approach: why choose?

 There are well-known cases of deities whose complex nature is expressed by way of an animal that has multiple layers of symbolic meaning.
-For instance, look at the Norse god Freyr, whose boar represents not just sexuality and reproductive ability, but also prosperity and abundance, as well as the warrior virtues of an animal that can deadly when threatened.
+For instance, look at the Norse god Freyr, whose boar represents not just sexuality and reproductive ability, but also prosperity and abundance, as well as the warrior virtues of an animal that can be deadly when threatened.
 This is equally true for Freyja, who’s simultaneously a deity of lust, wealth and war.
 But the most comprehensive example is perhaps Epona, a goddess whose name comes from *epos or “horse” (Maier 1997: 108) and presides over pretty much anything that’s horse related: journeys, cavalry (and hence the military), messages, sports, farming, transportation of goods and thus prosperity, sovereignty and so forth.
-If Her animal plays an actual or figurative role in something, She has a word or two to say about it.
-Which is why I wonder if Quangeio, at least today, can be to dogs what Epona is to horses, linking Him to the full symbolic scope of canines, from prosperity, protection and journeys to hunting, medicine, death and the underworld.
+If her animal plays an actual or figurative role in something, she has a word or two to say about it.
+Which is why I wonder if Quangeio, at least today, can be to dogs what Epona is to horses, linking him to the full symbolic scope of canines, from prosperity, protection and journeys to hunting, medicine, death and the underworld.

 Please note that I’m not saying that this was so in the ancient world.
 I’m just trying to build a work hypothesis that’s drawn from historical information and on which a modern cult can be based.
 Perhaps in pre-Christian Iberia Quangeio was a dog god in a specific sense, perhaps in a wider one.
 There’s no way of knowing it.
-But the enlargement of His divine role, even if modern, wouldn’t be without precedent in the world of polytheistic religions: consider the example of the Hindu goddess Saraswati, who from deity of a particular river became the lady of everything that flows, including the figurative flow of music, writing and knowledge (Jones and Ryan 2007: 387.1).
-And as such, if the widest canine nature is an historical novelty in the worship of Quangeio, then so be it!
+But the enlargement of his divine role, even if modern, wouldn’t be without precedent in the world of polytheistic religions: consider the example of the Hindu goddess Saraswati, who from deity of a particular river became the lady of everything that flows, including the figurative flow of music, writing and knowledge (Jones and Ryan 2007: 387.1).
+And so, if the widest canine nature is an historical novelty in the worship of Quangeio, then so be it!

 4. Ideas for a modern cult

-Thus, He can be approach in a manner similar to when dealing with a cherished dog, i.e. with respect, devotion and maybe a small treat to be offered as a gift.
+Thus, he can be approach in a manner similar to when dealing with a cherished dog, i.e. with respect, devotion and maybe a small treat to be offered as a gift.
 Actually, I’ll go as far as saying that a characteristic gesture of Quangeio’s modern cult can be the stretching out of one’s hand towards an image as a form of salute and just as one would when presenting oneself to a dog, allowing it to identify the individual by smelling his/her hand.

-In prayers or acts of worship, He can be addressed with epithets for greater precision in one’s words and requests.
+In prayers or acts of worship, he can be addressed with epithets for greater precision in one’s words and requests.
 For instance, Repulsor or Custos for protection, Medicus for healing, Viator when travelling, Psychopompus to lead the dead – humans and animals – and even “Sniffer”, which I’m not sure if it’s translatable into Latin as something like Pharator and can be used when wanting the god’s assistance in finding lost things, animals or people.